kaust-library-systems/hello_ansible/README.md

 : copy files to the remote hosts.

 `service`
-: to manage services, that is, start, stop, reload, etc., a service like Apache or MySQL.
+: to manage services, that is, start, stop, reload, etc., services like Apache or MySQL.

 ## Using Ansible